-In order to prevent bullying we take the following measures:
+In order to prevent bullying, we take the following measures:

-- 1) The children are aware through the School Code of Conduct that bullying will not be tolerated. - 2) We promote a positive ethos, where consideration for others is rewarded.

-3) We include anti-bullying messages as part of our PSHE curriculum as well as taking part in specific anti-bullying initiatives (eg Anti - bullying week) and displaying anti-bullying messages around school
+- The children are aware through the School rules and behaviour policy that bullying will not be tolerated.
+Issues of name calling or making fun of others are dealt with in the initial stages of the stepped system of sanctions - 2) We promote a positive ethos, where consideration and support for others is rewarded. - 3) We include anti-bullying messages as part of our PSHE curriculum as well as taking part in specific anti-bullying initiatives (eg Anti bullying week) and displaying anti-bullying messages around school. - 4) We regularly survey children and parents to ascertain whether the children feel safe in school and to assess if they know who they can go to if concerned. - 5) 'Worry Monsters' are situated prominently in each class where children can write concerns down and they are dealt with by teachers.
+There is also a 'Time to Talk' box outside the Head's office.
+Posters to signpost children to key personnel or helplines are situated in prominent areas of the school (Cloakrooms etc).